Category:

 Often, we are so accustomed to equating the medical profession with all that is functional and simple that we forget that all those beeping monitors are being used by people like us.
 People who appreciate and expect a good user experience, clarity, and quickness.

-As technology becomes more and more embedded in the medical ecosystem, it has become critical to ensure that the multi-generational and multi-disciplinary professionals who use it are provided with a system that enables speed, understanding, and accuracy.
+As technology becomes more and more embedded in the medical ecosystem, it has become critical that the multi-generational and multi-disciplinary professionals who use it are provided with a system that enables speed, understanding, and accuracy.

 What is Medical Device UI design?